At Complete Fertility Centre we develop a personal treatment plan according to each patient’s individual needs.

 A patient’s journey is therefore unique but the patient journey outlined here is a typical one followed by most of our patients having IVF or ICSI.

 You can be referred to the Complete Fertility Centre by your GP or Consultant Gynaecologist, or you can self-refer if you are seeking private fertility treatment.

-Your GP will initially refer you to the NHS fertility clinic on Level E at the Princess Anne Hospital, Southampton.
-As the region’s largest teaching hospital, you will be seen by a doctor within the fertility team, which consists of consultants and doctors in training.
+Your GP will initially refer you to our NHS outpatient fertility clinic.
+You will be seen by a doctor within the fertility team, which consists of consultants and doctors in training.
 If a decision is made that you require fertility treatment, you will then be referred to Complete Fertility Centre for your assisted conception treatment consultation.

 Private referrals or self-referrals can be made to our fertility team, where you will be seen by one of our consultants at Complete Fertility Centre.